matuteiglesias/journal/content/Business/2024-11-05_Developed_Payment_Documentation_for_Tenants_in_Arg.md

 **🕒 19:10–19:20**
 **🏷️ Labels**: Argentina, Inquilinos, Documentación, Recibos, Facturación
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop and refine documentation processes for tenant payments in Argentina, focusing on legal and practical aspects.
+The session aimed to develop and refine [[documentation]] processes for tenant payments in Argentina, focusing on legal and practical aspects.

 ### Key Activities
 - Explored the importance of documenting tenant payments accurately in Argentina, including options like electronic invoices and payment receipts.
 - Provided a detailed template for a payment receipt, ensuring it includes essential details such as landlord and tenant information, amount, purpose, date, and place of issuance, along with a signature space.
-- Discussed cultural references like 'Calle Falsa 123' from The Simpsons, illustrating the flexibility in using real or fictional addresses in documentation.
+- Discussed cultural references like 'Calle Falsa 123' from The Simpsons, illustrating the flexibility in using real or fictional addresses in [[documentation]].
 - Developed a comprehensive model of a payment receipt to ensure legal compliance and clarity.
 - Presented a detailed format for a payment voucher to enhance transaction clarity and avoid misunderstandings.